Pin It

-I’m still finding ways to use all those luscious lemons from my Meyer lemon tree.
-I think this weekend it will be time go ahead and take the remaining lemons off, zest and juice them, and freeze them for later.
+I’m always looking for ways to use all those luscious lemons.
+I think this weekend it will be time go ahead and take this year’s remaining lemons off, zest and juice them, and freeze them for later.
 Especially since my tree is already starting to bloom for next year’s crop!

 Start by preheating your oven to 350 degrees.
 Then generously butter a 9×13 baking pan and set it aside.